TeamNewtry/NewtryDocumentation/use_cases/UC1_Searchbar.md

 # 1 Flow of Events
 ## 1.1 Basic Flow
-- User clicks on "search bar" or "search" icon
+- user clicks on "search bar"
-- User inputs a Productname or EAN into the "search bar"
+- user inputs a product name or EAN into the "search bar"
-- List of products is updated live
+- list of products is updated on-the-fly
-- Name and picture of the product is shown
+    - every result contains name and picture of the product
+- user clicks on a specific product which opens the detailed product page

 ### 1.1.1 Activity Diagram